 Lastly, we used n/s as a proxy for the efficacy of recent purifying selection.
-This comparison can be extended to all four species (Supplementary Table 5).
+This comparison can be extended to all four species (Supplementary Table 6).
 We find that average n/s of mitochondrial (mt) and nuclear genes (nuc) is not significantly different in P. tetraurelia (mean mt = 0.163; mean nuc = 0.235; p = 0.18) and P. caudatum (mean mt = 0.135; mean nuc = 0.170; p = 0.22) respectively.
 However, mean n/s in the mitochondrial genes is significantly lower than that of nuclear genes in P. sexaurelia (mean mt = 0.051; mean nuc = 0.268; p < 2.2 10-16) and P. multimicronucleatum (mean mt = 0.099; mean nuc = 0.178; p = 1.87 10-3) respectively, suggesting that mitochondrial genes might be under stronger purifying selection than nuclear genes.

 As side note, values of NI for P. sexaurelia, P. caudatum and P. multimicronucleatum were consistently found to be much less than 1.0, likely due to under-estimation of changes at synonymous sites.
 We aimed to reduce the bias caused by saturation of DS by re-calculating NI only in the mitochondrion using all 13 taxa (in order to break up longer branches).
-We continue to recover extremely low values of NIs (Supplementary Table 6) and fail to obtain values close to those obtained using NI, suggesting that the absolute values of NI can be misleading and have to be interpreted with caution.
+We continue to recover extremely low values of NIs (Supplementary Table 7) and do not obtain values close to those obtained using NI, suggesting that the absolute values of NI can be misleading and have to be interpreted with caution.

 DISCUSSION